-If you’re struggling to get a handle on your debt, refinancing your Parent PLUS loan can be a smart option.
-Here are four different approaches you can use to take control of your debt.
+So, if you’re struggling to get a handle on your debt, refinancing your Parent PLUS loan might be a smart option.
+Here are two methods you can use to take control.

 1. Refinance in your child’s name

-If your loans are keeping you from saving for retirement, paying down your mortgage, or making ends meet each month, one option is to refinance the Parent PLUS loan in your child’s name.
+If your loans are keeping you from saving for retirement, paying down your mortgage or making ends meet each month, you could consider refinancing the Parent PLUS loan in your child’s name once they have graduated.

 2. Refinance the loan yourself

-If you’re not willing to have your child take over the loan, you can still save money, get out of debt faster, or reduce your payments by refinancing the loan yourself.
-With this approach, you are still responsible for the debt, but you’ll have a loan with new repayment terms.
+If you don’t want your child take over the debt, you could consider refinancing the Parent PLUS loan yourself to save money, get out of debt faster or reduce your payments.
+With this approach, you are still responsible for the debt, but you’ll have a new loan with different repayment terms.

-Depending on the interest rate you get and the length of repayment you choose, you could save money over the length of your loan.
+Depending on the interest rate you get and the length of repayment you choose, you might save money over the length of your loan.

-If you need help with your payments but don’t want to sacrifice federal protections, there are options out there that can help.
+If you’re struggling with the monthly payments but don’t want to sacrifice federal protections on your loan, there are other options.

 One way to make your payments more manageable is to sign up for an Income-Contingent Repayment (ICR) plan.
-Under an ICR plan, the government extends your repayment term from 10 years to 25.
-They also cap the monthly payment at a percentage of your income, which can reduce your minimum bill.
+Under an ICR plan, the government extends your repayment term to 25 years.

-If you still have a balance on the loans after 25 years of making payments, the government will forgive the remaining amount.
-The discharged total is taxable as income, but this approach could help you afford your monthly payments.
+If you still have a balance on your loans after 25 years of payments, the government will forgive the remaining amount.
+The discharged total may be considered taxable income, but this approach could help you afford your monthly payments.

-Another way to keep your federal protections is to apply for Public Service Loan Forgiveness (PSLF).
-But you must work for a non-profit organization or government agency to qualify for PSLF.
-Under this program, the government will forgive your loans after you make 10 years of qualifying payments while working for a non-profit.
+In addition, you must work for a nonprofit organization or government agency to qualify for PSLF.
+Under this program, the federal government could forgive your student loans after you make 10 years of qualifying payments while working for a qualified employer.